John Gosden: 2006–2010: Establishing Clarehaven

+2006–2007: Nannina, Lucarno's St Leger and Raven's Pass emerging

 Gosden's first season at Clarehaven was successful.
 He won prestigious races including the Coronation Stakes at Royal Ascot with Nannina.

 The 2007 season started well for Gosden, but it became even better as he won the Royal Hunt Cup at Royal Ascot with Royal Oath.
 After the race, the Racing Post crowned him "Royal Ascot's 'Mr. Reliable'".
 He also won the Windsor Forest Stakes at Royal Ascot with Nannina.
 It was the second time she had won at Royal Ascot.
 "She seems to find her best form at this course and it was a great training performance", said winning jockey Jimmy Fortune,"All I had to do was steer".

 He also won with Raven's Pass, who was becoming widely regarded as a promising horse.
 He then won the Great Voltigeur Stakes with Lucarno.
 "The Leger could be the place to go", said Gosden speaking of Lucarno afterwards,"He's got a big stride and knows how to use it".
 He then won the Solario Stakes with Raven's Pass, breaking the track record.
-"I think he's a good horse and I like him a lot", said Gosden afterwards, comparing him favorably to two other horses he'd won the race with, Foss Way and Windsor Knot.
+"I think he's a good horse and I like him a lot", said Gosden afterwards, comparing him favourably to two other horses he'd won the race with, Foss Way and Windsor Knot.

 Amidst much anticipation, Gosden took Lucarno to Doncaster, and won the very prestigious St. Leger Stakes.
-"He is a really, really good horse but was a little immature as a two-year-old, which is why he didn’t run", said Gosden afterwards,"He worked well in the autumn last year and has run nothing but fabulous races all year".
+"He is a really, really good horse but was a little immature as a two-year-old, which is why he didn't run", said Gosden afterwards,"He worked well in the autumn last year and has run nothing but fabulous races all year".
 "He showed talent last year but I wanted to save him", Gosden also said, "He's done nothing but improve all season".